sospedra/reinput/README.md

 onto the material design patterns.
 This style layer over the regular `TextInput` paves the way towards and easier and faster development.

+We also expose a ReinputButton.
+Check the docs ;)

 ### Usage

 ```js